 4) Common Troubleshooting (Computer)

-Website cannot read the card: Try changing the USB port, reconnecting the card reader, swapping the cable, or testing on a different computer.
+Website can’t read the card: Try changing the USB port, reconnecting the card reader, swapping the cable, or testing on a different computer.

 PIN Always Incorrect: Stop immediately!
-Do not keep trying to avoid locking the card; first confirm if the PIN was changed by you.
+Do not keep trying to avoid locking the card; first confirm if this is the PIN you changed.

 If your goal is “online verification for banks/apps,” you will likely encounter NFC mode.